 Multiple Ph.D. positions in Earth and Atmospheric Sciences at Cornell University

-We are seeking Ph.D. students to work on the following projects to begin in the Fall of 2021 in the Department of Earth and Atmospheric Sciences at Cornell University.
+We are seeking M.S. and Ph.D. students to work on the following projects to begin in the Fall of 2023 in the Department of Earth and Atmospheric Sciences at Cornell University.
 Please contact the faculty listed below for more information.
 Details on applying to Cornell are available here: https://gradschool.cornell.edu/admissions/

 Geospace science: Prof. David Hysell (email@example.com) is seeking multiple students to work on theory and observations of phenomena in the upper atmosphere and ionosphere related to space weather.
 Projects will involve the use of large international facilities as well as instruments made in our lab together with numerical simulations and forecast models.

-Geophysics, volcanology, and remote sensing: Prof. Rowena Lohman (email@example.com) is seeking a Ph.D. student to work on satellite observations of ground surface change, including innovative measurements of soil moisture from space.
-Prof. Matt Pritchard (firstname.lastname@example.org) is looking for a Ph.D. student to work on combined ground and satellite observations of volcanic activity involving potential fieldwork in Bolivia and/or Chile and developing an inter-disciplinary global synthesis of volcano remote sensing observations.
+Radar, ground surface change, and soil moisture: Prof. Rowena Lohman (firstname.lastname@example.org) is seeking a Ph.D. student to work on satellite observations of ground surface change, including innovative measurements of soil moisture from space

 Volcanology, and remote sensing: Prof. Matt Pritchard (email@example.com) is looking for a Ph.D. student to work on an inter-disciplinary global synthesis of volcano remote sensing observations for the Earth and Venus.

 Create a job alert and receive personalized job recommendations straight to your inbox.Create alert